SAP-samples/teched2025-AD161/exercises/ex0/README.md

 In this session, you will create two CAP applications.
 The apps are developed locally using Visual Studio Code and the [_cds toolkit_](https://cap.cloud.sap/docs/tools/cds-cli).
-In this preparation section you install the _cds toolkit_ and set up the local workspace where you develop the apps.
+In this preparation section, you install the _cds toolkit_ and set up the local workspace where you develop the apps.

 In this document, `XX` is the number that has been assigned to you for this session.